Wolbyworld/luzia_deep_research/README.md

 # Luzia Deep Research

 An AI-powered research assistant that generates comprehensive reports from web searches.
-Built with FastAPI, OpenAI, and modern Python async capabilities.
+Built with FastAPI, OpenAI, and modern Python async capabilities, featuring a Streamlit frontend for easy interaction.

 ## Features